Disability tax credit (DTC)

 Autism and the DTC

-Since 2021, the Mental Functions category allows many autistic people to benefit from the DTC, even if they function in the other categories.
-The same goes for people with a mental health disorder, disabling ADHD, Tourette syndrome, intellectual disability, and more.
+Since 2021, the “Mental Functions” category allows many autistic people to qualify for the DTC, even if they function in the other categories.
+The same goes for people with a mental health disorder, disabling ADHD, Tourette syndrome, intellectual disability, and other similar conditions.

 What does Mental Functions mean?